gosub-com/Zurfur/README.md

     @e Map<str,f32> = ["A":1, "B:1.2]   // Create Map<str,f32>
     @f Json = ["A":1,"B":[1,2,3.5]]     // Create a Json

+This form is required for field definitions.

-An array of expressions `[e1, e2, e3...]` is used to initialize a list and an array of pairs `[K1:V1, K2:V2, K3:V3...]` is used to initialize a map.
+A list of expressions `[e1, e2, e3...]` is used to initialize a `List` and a list of pairs `[K1:V1, K2:V2, K3:V3...]` is used to initialize a `Map`.
-Brackets `[]` are used for both arrays and maps.
+Brackets `[]` are used for both lists and maps.
 Curly braces are reserved for statement level constructs.
 Constructors can be called with `()`.
 The following are identical: